Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 The application has a search feature allowing users to search using keywords within the `“recipe_name”`and `“recipe_ingredients”` fields.
 A message will display if no results are found.
-There is a button for clearing search results also.
+The search function will display results based on the keywords inputted.
+All users have access to the search bar without having to register.